|

 1823 N2 Normal Date

-I bought this off a fixed price list.
-1823 is the toughest date of the middle dates,
+The first one I bought came from a fixed price list.
+1823 is the toughest date of the

-and N2 is the scarcer of the two varieties from this year, or so I've read (seems like
+middle dates, and N2 is the scarcer of the two varieties from this year, or so I've read

 coin.
 At a recent coin show, I saw a similar coin for about $15 less than what I paid